Programs of Study

 All students registered in Columbia College during the regular academic year may elect one course each semester during the regular academic year on a Pass/D/ Fail basis.
 This is in addition to any courses that are given only on a Pass/D/Fail basis.
 Students who do not utilize both Pass/D/Fail options during the academic year may elect, in the summer immediately following, to take one Summer Session course on a Pass/D/Fail basis.
 For additional information on and restrictions governing Pass/D/Fail credit, see Programs of Study—The Pass/D/Fail Option, in this bulletin.

-Students who wish to receive credit for summer school courses taken outside Columbia must:
+Students are not normally permitted to earn credit toward their degrees outside of Columbia except in the case of approved study abroad programs.
+Students who nevertheless wish to request permission to receive credit for summer school courses taken outside Columbia must:

 None of the courses listed in this bulletin nor in the bulletins of Barnard College and the School of General Studies require any special approval for enrollment unless so indicated in various programs and course descriptions.